What Contractors Need To Know About Google Knowledge Panels

 • Creating a content plan that highlights your expertise through articles, interviews and appearances on authoritative sites.

-If you’re a founder who treats $6,000 as a small investment in your personal brand and you’re ready to upgrade your digital reputation, apply for a High-Rise Influence Authority Panel today.
+If you’re a founder who treats $6,000 as a small investment in your personal brand and you’re ready to upgrade your digital reputation, apply for a High Rise Influence Google Knowledge Panel Package today.

 Claiming Your Google Knowledge Panel & Scaling Your Agency: Dennis Yu x Jack Wendt at DigiMarCon NYC